pollyjohn/newhouses-prediction-model/README.md

 # newhouses-prediction-model
-reggression model to predict houses valeus in boston city.
-When I'm uploading this project (22/09/2021) I didin't performe  many tries to improve the model effciency.
-The  R^2 score is just =0.6074521395395297.
-I'm gonna  git pull a improved veresion soon.
+regression model to predict houses valeus in boston city.
+When I'm uploading this project (22/09/2021) I don't performed  many tries to improve the model efficiency.
+The  R^2 score is just ~=0.6074521395395297.
+I'm gonna  git push a improved version soon.